Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Materials and methods

 \subsection{Data collection}

-The biological material for this study, focusing on the Ichneumonoidea, was sourced from the DCBU taxonomic collection at UFSCar.
-Following specimen retrieval, morphological documentation was conducted using a Leica M205C stereomicroscope paired with a K5C digital camera.
-The acquisition process was managed via LAS X software, while the final high-depth-of-field composites were generated through digital image stacking in Helicon Focus.
-Figure~\ref{fig_species} illustrates the photographic workflow from specimen collection to final image processing.

-The Dataset of Parasitoid Wasps and Associated Hymenoptera (DAPWH) ~\citep{herrera_pinheiro_2026_18501018} comprises high-resolution images of Hymenoptera specimens, with a primary focus on the families Ichneumonidae and Braconidae.
-The dataset contains a total of 3,556 images, of which more than 40\% correspond to Ichneumonoidea wasps, as detailed in Table~\ref{tbl1}.
+The Dataset of Parasitoid Wasps and Associated Hymenoptera (DAPWH) ~\cite{herrera_pinheiro_2026_18501018, Pinheiro11483097} comprises high-resolution images of Hymenoptera specimens, with a primary focus on the families Ichneumonidae and Braconidae from the DCBU taxonomic collection at UFSCar.
+Figure~\ref{fig_species} illustrates the photographic workflow from specimen collection.
+The dataset contains a total of 3,556 images, of which more than 40\% correspond to Ichneumonoidea wasps.
 Figure~\ref{dataset_samples_ich} shows some samples of these wasps.